wavefrontHQ/docs/pages/doc/dashboards_interacting.md

 - A constant value such as 5
 - A simple ts() expression such as `ts(~metrics.counter)`
 - An advanced ts() expression such as `(ts(mem.total) - ts(mem.free)) * 100`

+To apply a global query:

-The Global Query fly-out is represented by a <i class="fa fa-plus-square"/> icon and can be found in the bottom right corner of a dashboard.
-You access the Global Query fly-out by hovering over the icon.
-When you do this, a field appears where you can specify a ts() expression.
+1. Hover over the Global Query fly-out icon <i class="fa fa-plus-square"/> icon in the action buttons at the bottom right corner of a dashboard.

-For example, to apply a constant value of 5 on each of three charts:

-1. Hover over the fly-out icon.
-1. Specify 5 in the global query fly-out field:
+1. Specify a ts() expression, for example, 5:

    ![global query flyout](images/global_query_flyout.png)

 1. Press **Enter** or **Return**.
-Every chart displays a temporary constant time series 5:
+For the query 5, every chart displays a temporary constant time series 5:

    ![global query](images/global_query.png)

-The Global Query fly-out stays out until you remove the query from the field.
+The Global Query fly-out stays out until you delete the query expression.

 ### Opening a Chart